sedgwickc/RoverDaemons/README.md

 Rover Control Project
 =====================
-Charles Sedgwick
+(Charles Sedgwick)
 [charlessedgwick.com]

 RoverDaemons exits as a test bed for learning how to implement control software for autonomous land based vehicles.
-The core computing platforms supported are the the BeagleBone Blue.
+The core computing platforms supported are the BeagleBone Blue.
 The BeagleBone Black and Green are supported via the BeagleBoneBlack branch.
+An alternative version that uses ACH instead of ROS is supported via the feature-ach branch.

 Dependancies
 ------------
-All branches:

 @master:
  - robotics_cape_installer:
    https://github.com/StrawsonDesign/Robotics_Cape_Installer
  - Latest Debian Stretch IoT image for BeagleBone Blue
  - OpenCV 3.2
+ - ROS kinetic

 @feature-ach:
  - ACH: https://github.com/golems/ach